ItaySarusi/3D-Gun-Range/README.md

 # 3D-Gun-Range
-Please read the docx document for the project information.
+Please read the 'Book Project.docx' document for the project information.